Department of Justice is now the Department of Communities and Justice. Find out more >

-The magistrate may allow you both time to:
+The Court may allow you both time to:

-If the magistrate doesn't allow you time to do this, they will simply direct the first witness to enter the witness box and start listening to the evidence.
+If the Court doesn't allow you time to do this, they will simply direct the first witness to enter the witness box and start listening to the evidence.

-Usually, the applicant would have provided their 'evidence in chief' (the evidence they want to rely on) by way of written statement, so the case will start by you or your solicitor 'cross-examining' (questioning) the applicant.
-The magistrate may also hear oral evidence if they give leave (permission).
+The case will start by you or your lawyer cross-examining (questioning) the applicant.
+The Court may also hear oral evidence if they give leave (permission).

 After you cross-examine the applicant, you will also get a chance to cross-examine the applicant's witnesses.

 When asking the applicant and the applicant's witnesses questions, you should:

 It is important that you don't interrupt the applicant or their witnesses when they are responding to your cross-examination questions.
 If they are not answering your questions you can ask the Court to direct them to do so.
 You can also make some notes of anything you want to comment on or clarify, and put it to them when they finish answering.

 Don't speak rudely or abusively about the applicant or their witnesses.
 Stick to the facts and the evidence and be calm and polite.